blaustin/f1/README.md

 Limitations
-- Some minor indexing errors are still present when calling the nameDict
+- Some minor indexing errors are still present when calling the nameDict.
 - Overtakes are only catalogged for drivers one position apart, though 3 and even 4 driver position exchanges do occur.
 This could be improved by examining deltas and positions between larger subsets of drivers.
-- The data structures can get quite confusing, given the nested nature of many of the dictionaries
+- The data structures can get quite confusing, given the nested nature of many of the dictionaries.
+Classes may be a better use case.
 - Only one season of data was analyzed, and due to the nature of the 2021 season (COVID etc.), other seasons may be more indicative of driver performance
 - Starting order and qualifying lap times were excluded for simplicity, though definitely hold relevance to this dataset.